What are EFT and ACH in Payments?

 Why do some people use ACH or EFT?

-The major downfalls of ACH or EFT is that it is a little more complicated to set up a payment and it takes more time for a transaction to be finalized.
+The major downfalls of ACH or EFT are that it is a little more complicated to set up a payment and it takes more time for a transaction to be finalized.
 There are a few important benefits of ACH and EFT payments:

 • For a merchant, it is cheaper to do an ACH or EFT transaction than a credit card transaction.
 Rather than a percentage and transaction charge like credit cards (2% and $0.25), ACH and EFT typically have a single transaction charge of something like $0.25 to $1.50.